Located in the Hokuriku region of Japan, Ishikawa Prefecture offers a diverse range of activities and attractions that are sure to leave you in awe.

 Make sure to indulge in these delicious treats during your visit:

-• Wagashi: Traditional Japanese confections come in various shapes, flavors, and textures.
+- Wagashi: Traditional Japanese confections come in various shapes, flavours, and textures.
 They are often served with tea, making for an enjoyable afternoon break.

 Don’t forget to visit some of the region’s fancy dessert places where skilled pastry chefs create unforgettable treats to satisfy your sweet tooth.